teo-0128/notes/note-cs61b/note-cs61b.md

 difference between override and overload:
 ![](media/QQ20250715-031202.png)

-- adding `@Overide` before a function makes it easier to read,declares it was overwritten from a superclass
+- adding `@Overide` before a function makes it easier to read,declares it was overwritten from a interface
 - the `implements List61B<Item>` is essentially a commitment,AList states it will own and define all the elements and behaviors specified in the List61B interface
 - if List61B defines a method and AList/SLList doesn't realize it,the compiler will report the error